 Emphasising critical design issues and concepts as well as design research, processes, methods and professional skills in spatial problem-solving including: conceptual idea generation, site and context understanding, investigation of socio-cultural issues, exploration of needs and requirements, development of spatial and tectonic skills, and integration of technical and material knowledge needed for the material embodiment of design.

-The Environmental and Interior Design programme is a studio focused learning context for design explorations and spatial experimentations:
+The Environment and Interior Design programme is a studio focused learning context for design explorations and spatial experimentations:

 A context where thinking, design dialogue and doing fuses together.

 A place of shared intellectual resources.

 A place of shared capacities between students and instructors.